paul4334/shim-review/README.md

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?
 *******************************************************************************
-- Name:
+- Name: Dustin Evans
-- Position:
+- Position: Associate Director of Software Development
-- Email address:
+- Email address: dustin.evans@pc-doctor.com
-- PGP key fingerprint:
+- PGP key fingerprint: 8950 B24F AB95 3D7E 3492 9E7B 0162 CD2D 4C56 DB4E

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably